List of Nashville Sounds no-hitters: History

-The Sounds' first no-hitter was Jim Deshaies' 5–1 win over the Columbus Astros on May 4, 1984, at Herschel Greer Stadium in Nashville, Tennessee.
+The Nashville Sounds' first no-hitter was Jim Deshaies' 5–1 win over the Columbus Astros on May 4, 1984, at Herschel Greer Stadium in Nashville, Tennessee.
 In the second inning, Deshaies walked two batters and hit another, loading the bases for Ty Gainey, who hit into a fielder's choice that allowed Mark Strucher to score the Astros' only run of the game, the second part of a seven-inning doubleheader.
 Deshaies struck out eight batters including Gainey for the final out.
 Their second no-hitter was thrown by Bryan Kelly on July 17, 1985, against the Oklahoma City 89ers at Greer Stadium.
 The no-hit bid was nearly broken up in the eighth inning when Nick Capra executed a swinging bunt down the first base line, but first baseman Mike Laga fielded the ball and tossed it to Kelly who rushed to step on first for the out.

 Five of the Sounds' no-hitters occurred at Herschel Greer Stadium in Nashville.

 Jack Armstrong tossed the club's third no-hitter on August 7, 1988, versus the Indianapolis Indians in Nashville.
 He finished one base runner shy of perfection after Razor Shines reached on a walk in the fourth inning.
 Second baseman Lenny Harris backed-up Armstrong in the fifth when he ran down a sharply-hit grounder and made an off-balance throw to get Jack Daugherty out at first.
 Harris also made significant contributions to the previous night's game in which Indians pitchers Randy Johnson and Pat Pacillo pitched a no-hit game against the Sounds, but lost.
 That game was won by Nashville when Harris walked to first base, stole second base, stole third base, and then came home, scoring on a groundout.

-On April 7, 2003, John Wasdin pitched a perfect game against the Albuquerque Isotopes at Greer.
+John Wasdin pitched a perfect game against the Albuquerque Isotopes at Greer on April 7, 2003.
 Third baseman Mike Gulan made two critical defensive plays to keep the perfect game bid intact.
 The first was the barehanded-fielding of Jesus Medrano's bunt in the top of the fourth inning, which he threw to first baseman Adam Hyzdu to get Medrano out by a step.
 The other came in the top of the ninth as Gulan made a backhanded catch of Matt Treanor's sharply-hit line drive for the inning's first out.
 Only the next-to-last hitter, Matt Erickson, worked the count full before striking out swinging on a curveball.
 Wasdin completed the game by striking out the final batter, pinch hitter Rob Stratton.
 In all, Wasdin threw 100 pitches, striking out 15 batters.
 This was the second nine-inning complete perfect game in Pacific Coast League history.